vanviegen/glasgow/README.md

 ```

 Where...
-- `this`: the DOM element.
+- `this`: the attributes object of the component containing this DOM element.
 - `info`: an object containing...
 	- `event` object, containing...
 		- `type`: the string `"refresh"`
-	- `attrs`: the attributes object of the component containing this DOM element.
+	- `element`: the DOM element.
-	- `node`: the virtual DOM node (containing the attributes) for the DOM element.
+	- `vnode`: the virtual DOM node for the DOM element that has the event listener set.
+This object is used internally by glasgow and should **not** be modified.
+It contains (besides some implementation details you should not depend on)...
+		- `tag`: the DOM tag name. (`"div"`)
+		- `attrs`: the attributes for the DOM vnode. (`{className: "test", href: "/"}`)

 This method is marked **experimental** because I'm considering changing semantics on this in the at some point.
 Perhaps an `onupdate` event, only firing when changes to the element or its children have been made, would be more useful.